You are here

 - Jurors - grand jury members, petit jury members, and persons appearing as directed pursuant to a jury summons;

-- Members of the press - members of the press who present official credentials satisfactory to the U.S. Marshals Service.
+- Members of the press - members of the press who present official credentials satisfactory to the U.S. Marshals Service; and

 - Conditions for authorized use of electronic communication devices - Unless express permission to the contrary is given by the presiding judicial officer, the following conditions and restrictions apply to those individuals authorized to carry an electronic communication device:

 - while in a courtroom, electronic communication devices shall be in the off position at all times, unless the presiding judicial officer gives permission for use of the device;

 - the device may not be used and must be turned off except in designated areas of the court facility;

 - the device cannot be initiated, answered, examined, or manipulated (for text messaging or otherwise) while in a courtroom;

 - the device may be used for communication by non-building tenants only in designated areas.
 Designated areas will be identified by each court facility by administrative order, to be posted prominently in each facility and on the court's website; and

 - the electronic communication device may not be used for purposes of taking pictures or making any audio or video recording in violation of LGenR 4.1(c).